safe-waters/docker-lock/README.md

 ```
 `docker lock generate` will generate a lockfile.
 Running `docker lock verify` after deployment (in this case, pushing the built/tagged images to a registry) ensures that the base images upon which the built/tagged images rely have not changed in between testing and deployment.
 If `docker lock verify` fails, a change to a base image could have occurred before deployment.

+## Development
+While developing, it can be useful to generate a lockfile, commit it to source control, and verify it periodically (for instance on PR merges).
+In this way, developers can be notified when base images change, and if a bug related to a change in a base image crops up, it will be easy to identify.

 # Motivation
 Docker image tags are mutable.
 This means an image maintainer can push changes to an image without changing the tag.
 For instance, consider the `python:3.6` image hosted on Dockerhub.
 Recently, its maintainers changed the underlying linux distribution and pushed the updated image to Dockerhub with the same tag.